rdwrome/261fa24/06Midterm/README.md

 ## Submission
 - Make a folder inside your itp GitHub repository called 'midterm'
 - The midterm file should contain 5 files total: Phases 1-4 project files, your documentation file
-- Push your 'Mmdterm' folder to GitHub as you have done for previous assignments in the class and submit the link to that folder in Canvas
+- Push your 'midterm' folder to GitHub as you have done for previous assignments in the class and submit the link to that folder in Canvas, as always

 ## Grading Rubric